Saadmomin2903/CDAC-DBDA/DV_backup.md

     B. Combine information from multiple, independent sources to form a more accurate belief.
     C. Solve a linear optimization problem.
     D. Perform factor analysis.

-    Correct Answer: A
+    Correct Answer: C
 685. A key **Business Implication of Analytical Investments** is the ability to **Innovate** new products and services, which is enabled by:
     A. Descriptive Analytics.
     B. Predictive Modeling.
     C. Hypothesis Testing.
+    D. Data Cleaning.

     Correct Answer: B
-    D. Data Cleaning.

 686. In the context of a binary classifier, the **True Negative Rate (TNR)** is equivalent to:
     A. Precision.
     B. Specificity.
-    Correct Answer: C
     C. Recall.
     D. Accuracy.

+    Correct Answer: B
 687. **Decision Analytics** often uses **Decision Trees** to:
     A. Calculate the correlation coefficient.
-    Correct Answer: B
     B. Determine the optimal decision strategy under uncertainty.
     C. Solve linear optimization problems.
     D. Perform factor analysis.

+    Correct Answer: B
 688. **Probabilistic Reasoning** is used to calculate the **Prior Probability**, which is the probability of a hypothesis:
-    Correct Answer: B
     A. After all evidence is considered.
     B. Before any evidence is considered.
     C. Assuming the evidence is false.